What Is Trust Administration?

-The most notable time when you might benefit from a trust is in the event of the death of a loved one.
+You might find yourself as the beneficiary or trustee of a trust in the event a family member or loved one dies.
 For example, if a parent dies while their child is still young, they might leave monetary funds in a trust.
-These funds will be cared for by the chosen trustee until the child is old enough to receive the funds.
+These funds will be cared for by the trustee in the name of the trust until the child is old enough to receive the funds.

 In short, a trust provides a space for someone's assets to be cared for by a third party.
-In many cases, trust administration starts when the settlor of a trust passes away.
+These assets can include real estate, bank accounts, IRAs, and personal property.
+In many cases, trust administration starts as soon as the trustee obtains the decedent's death certificate.

 Trustees, Beneficiaries, Settlors

 In trust administration, there are three key players: trustees, beneficiaries, and settlors.
-Each person is connected to the assets in the trust in some way, but they each play very different roles.
+Each role is connected to the trust property in some way, but they each play very different roles.

-Once a trust is created, the trustee has the most involvement in the day-to-day.
-Their job is to hold, manage, and administer the funds in the trust on behalf of the settlor (the creator of the trust).
+Once a trust agreement is created, the trustee has the most time-consuming role.
+The trustee's job is to hold, manage, and administer the funds in the trust on behalf of the decedent's estate.
 Their fiduciary duty as a trustee requires them to act in the best interest of the beneficiaries of the trust.